-With 15 beers on tap, both local and imported, the Fortune of War is the oldest continually- licensed pub in Sydney.
-Located at The Rocks, home to the city’s first buildings, the bar still retains its old charm.
-Opened in 1828, this heritage bar has built an enviable reputation with tourists and locals alike for providing warm traditional service in a hamper style and cosy ambience.
-Catch traditional live jazz on Sunday afternoons from 3pm to 6pm. **Fortune of War is located at 137 George Street, The Rocks, Sydney.
+With 15 beers on tap, both local and imported, the Fortune of War is the oldest continually licensed pub in Sydney.
+The bar retains its old charm at The Rocks, home to the city’s first buildings.
+Opened in 1828, this heritage bar has built an enviable reputation with tourists and locals by providing warm traditional service in a hamper style and a cosy ambience.
+Catch traditional live jazz on Sunday afternoons from 3 pm to 6 pm. **Fortune of War is at 137 George Street, The Rocks, Sydney.

-Located just a few blocks away from Fortune of War is a delightful burger joint!
+A delightful burger joint is just a few blocks from Fortune of War!
 The burgers are hefty and ooze flavour with every bite.
 Burgers are so simple; it’s just layers upon layers producing this explosive complexity of gustatory sensations.
 The toppings are what keep many of its patrons coming back for more.
-One of their stand outs on the menu is the Roo burger that you can order from a variety of preparations. **Rockin Burger is located at George Street, The Rocks, Sydney.
+One of their standouts on the menu is the Roo burger; you can order from various preparations. **Rockin Burger is located at George Street, The Rocks, Sydney.

 Hotel Coronation is home to two bars, Park St and Mezz Bar.

-Park St has a contemporary decor while Mezz is stylish and chic.
-The Park St Bar is a great venue to enjoy a drink with friends during rush hour or a quiet meal at anytime of the day.
+Park St has contemporary decor, while Mezz is stylish.
+The Park St Bar is a great venue to enjoy a drink with friends during rush hour or a quiet meal at any time of the day.
 While the Mezz Bar is a great meeting place that doubles during the week as a restaurant and cocktail lounge.
 The food is lovely and of decent value. **Both bars are located at 5-7 Park Street, Sydney.

-Nestled in the heart of The Rocks and near the magnificent Sydney Harbour Bridge, the Rocks foodies market opens on Saturday and Sunday from 10am to 4pm.
-Apart from beautiful arts and crafts on sale, it features a range of exquisite food choices with over 20 stalls showcasing fresh fruit juices, breads, sushi, kebabs, paella, grilled salmon, chocolate and so much more.
-Here, you can taste, smell and buy a gift all at once. **The Rocks Foodies Market is located at Jack Mundey Place corner of Argyle and George Streets, Sydney.
+Nestled in the heart of The Rocks and near the magnificent Sydney Harbour Bridge, the Rocks foodies market opens Saturday and Sunday from 10 am to 4 pm.
+Apart from beautiful arts and crafts on sale, it features a range of exquisite food choices with over 20 stalls showcasing fresh fruit juices, bread, sushi, kebabs, paella, grilled salmon, chocolate, and so much more.
+Here, you can taste, smell and buy a gift. **The Rocks Foodies Market is at Jack Mundey Place, corner of Argyle and George Streets, Sydney.

 Adria Rybar & Grill sits on Cockle Bay Wharf, one of the